greenbone/gvm-tools/docs/scripting.rst

 <https://docs.greenbone.net/API/OMP/omp.html#command_create_task>`__.

-Afterwards the task can be stated using the UUID return from the last response.
+Afterwards the task can be started using the UUID return from the last response.

 .. code-block:: shell